SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 - Session23: 24nd Mar 2025 Data Management Resources at SLU
 - Session24: 07th Apr 2025 Make pretty graphics - learn to ggplot in R
 - Session25: 05th May 2025 Q&A on Dardel, with HPC support staff
+- Session26: 19th May 2025 Working with Bioinformatics Containers

 For more information please visit www.slubi.se.